AresEkb/AresEkb.github.io/cv.md

 I developed a translator from UML models with OCL expressions to XSLT or Java code with XPath expressions.

-A number of publications have been published on the subject of both projects (see Publications section below).
+I wrote a number of articles on the subject of both projects (see Publications section below).

 ### Aug.
 2008 – Feb.
 2013, Bonum (one of the largest children rehabilitation centers in Russia)
 Lead developer (C#) and project manager